asterics/AsTeRICS/Documentation/docs/plugins/actuators/SSVEPStimulator.md

 ## Properties

 - **onBitmapFile \[string\]:** filename of a bitmap file which is used in the on-phase of the stimulation.
   The file is expected in the data/SSVEPStimulator subfolder of the ARE.
   The filename is given without extenstion (e.g. "arrow_up" for the file "ARE/data/SSVEPStimulator/arrow_up.bmp")
-- **offBitmapFile \[string\]:** filename of a bitmap file which is used in the off-phase of the stimulation. (same filname format as above)
+- **offBitmapFile \[string\]:** filename of a bitmap file which is used in the off-phase of the stimulation (same filname format as above).
 - **xPosition \[integer\]:** x-position of the flickering surface on the desktop/screen.
 - **yPosition \[integer\]:** y-position of the flickering surface on the desktop/screen.
 - **frequency \[integer\]:** default stimulation frequency of in Hertz.
   This property ranges from 1 to 20 Hertz.
 - **msec \[integer\]:** duration in miliseconds of the stimulation started by the startStimPeriod event.